 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using theophylline (Theo-Dur®) or ritonavir (Norvir®).
+- Make sure your doctor knows if you use ritonavir (Norvir®) or theophylline (Theo-Dur®).

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.